futoin/specs/draft/ftn16_cid_tool.md

 * .configenv - {} - list of environment variables to be set in deployment
     * type - FutoIn variable type
     * desc - variable description
-* .webcfg - additional web server configuration (auto-requires web server)
+* .webcfg - additional web server configuration (to be used by web server)
     * .root - web root folder relative to project root
     * .main - default index handler from .entryPoints (auto-select, if single one)
+    * .mounts - {} - path prefix to .entryPoints mapping
 * .actions - {}, optional override of auto-detect commands.
     Each either a string or list of strings.
 Use '&lt;default>' in [] to run the default auto-detected tasks too.